State's cases increase by 11,015, most Monday since July; deaths rise by 112

 State and county increases represent fatalities received by the state Sudday and not the number of deaths that occurred then.
 The day someone dies and when it is received by the state can lag for several days.
 The most deaths the past month: 91 on Nov 27.

-Florida's new hospitalizations rose by 144 compared with 249 the day before in data through Sunday.
+Florida's new hospitalizations rose by 156 compared with 144 the day before.
 The state reported Monday there are currently 5,514 hospitalized with a primary diagnosis of COVID-19, which is 179 more in one day.
 Tuesday was the first time it passed 5,000 since 5,040 on Aug.
 21 with the the high of 9,520 reported on July 21 though the state didn't begin posting data until July.

 DEATHS